 I’m delighted to hear from readers and invite you to write me.
 I promise a timely response.
 I’m also happy to join your book club for a lively discussion.

-Please visit me on Facebook for the latest news.
+Visit me on Facebook for the latest news

 The Life of Katharine Drexel